Bader-Almutlaq/TMDB-Movies-EDA/README.md

 1. Ensure the dataset file `tmdb-movies.csv` is in the project directory.
 2. Follow the steps in the `analysis.ipynb` notebook to load, clean, and analyze the data.
 3. Visualizations and insights will be displayed in the notebook.

-## Results
-### Main Findings
-1. Budget has a small positive correlation with popularity (correlation coefficient = 0.51).
-2. Vote count shows a strong positive correlation with popularity (correlation coefficient = 0.8).
-3. Action is the genre with the highest revenue despite being fourth in movie count.

-### Limitations
-- Correlation does not imply causation; inferential statistics or machine learning could yield better insights.
-- Missing and inconsistent data may impact result accuracy.

 ## Acknowledgment
 - Dataset provided by [Kaggle](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata).